realitytracing/Reality-Tracing-WIP/local-ends.md

 # Local Ends

-Local ends are immediate, human-scale sources of meaning, attachment, agency, and stabilization that sustain continued viability under constraint.
+Local ends are immediate, human-scale sources of meaning, attachment, and completion that sustain viability under constraint.
+They are bounded in scope and time, experienced directly, and provide restoration, regulation, or motivation that enables continued action.

-They include:
-- Needs and wants
-- The lived outcomes of pursuing those wants
-- Repetition, presence, and continuity
-- Experiences that restore or preserve energy and coherence

-Local ends are not ideals, moral achievements, or final goals.
-They are bounded completions that make life livable within finite time, energy, and capacity.
+Local ends are not final goals, ideals, or utopias.
+They are locally sufficient completions that make ongoing life livable within finite energy, attention, and time.

-Local ends function as buffers.
-They absorb stress, regulate emotional load, and prevent escalation under normal pressure.
-Anger, fear, and frustration can exist without destabilization when local ends remain viable.

-There is a structural asymmetry:
-- Anger can exist without threatening local ends.
-- Threats to local ends sharply increase the probability of saturation into violence, collapse, or withdrawal.

-The destruction or erosion of local ends eliminates reasons for preservation and accelerates failure.
-Protecting local ends preserves recovery capacity even when broader systems are unstable.

-Local ends are legitimate.
-They require no justification beyond their role in sustaining life under constraint.
+# Why Local Ends Exist (Structural, Not Moral)

+Local ends arise because human agents operate under finite energy, limited attention, rate sensitivity, and irreversibility.
+Continuous life without bounded completion produces overload, despair, or collapse.
+Local ends provide partial closure and restoration without requiring total resolution of systems or history.
+Local ends are therefore not indulgences; they are energy-regulating mechanisms.

+# Functional Types of Local Ends
+(These are classes, not exhaustive lists.
+They overlap and are context-dependent.
+This is a useful artifact as a set, but not necessary.)

+**Restorative Local Ends**
+Definition:
+Local ends that restore depleted capacity and reduce accumulated load, enabling recovery from stress, fatigue, or overload.
+Function:
+Energy replenishment
+Load reduction
+Rate reset
+Examples are intentionally omitted at the definition level.

+**Stabilizing Local Ends**
+Definition:
+Local ends that maintain continuity, predictability, and identity over time, reducing uncertainty and cognitive cost.
+Function:
+Habitual grounding
+Continuity of self and environment
+Reduced variance

+**Expressive Local Ends**
+Definition:
+Local ends that allow expression, play, creativity, intimacy, or exploration, enabling flexible engagement beyond survival needs.
+Function:
+Excess energy utilization
+Salience diversification
+Meaning expansion

+**Instrumental Local Ends**
+Definition:
+Local ends that advance practical capabilities, problem-solving, or skill use, often serving as bridges between present conditions and future viability.
+Function:
+Capability maintenance
+Option space preservation

+# Adaptive leverage
+Local Ends and Energy Regulation
+Definition:
+Local ends regulate energy by providing bounded points of completion where effort yields lived outcome.
+This prevents indefinite expenditure without return, which would otherwise produce overload or collapse.
+The absence of attainable local ends forces agents into sustained extraction mode, increasing fatigue, fear, and aggression.

+# Threat, Loss, and Destruction of Local Ends
+Definition:
+Threats to local ends function as high-salience signals because they indicate loss of livability rather than abstract harm.
+Destruction of local ends removes reasons for restraint and preservation, accelerating collapse dynamics.
+People may tolerate extreme hardship while local ends remain viable.
+When they are removed, behavior shifts nonlinearly.

 # Non-Idealization Principle (Critical)
+Definition:
 Local ends are not inherently moral, healthy, prosocial, or admirable.
 They may be destructive, exclusionary, or misaligned with long-term viability.
 Their importance is structural, not ethical.
 Ignoring or moralizing local ends does not eliminate them; it merely drives them underground or into destabilizing forms.